 At T2ue, we are committed to providing exceptional value.
 We have developed our Subsurface Utility Engineering (SUE) investigation processes with cost-effective and industry-leading technology and professional insight that reduces the risks from unknown utilities.
 In addition to providing a full complement of traditional SUE services, we offer our clients new technologies, innovative approaches and techniques to resolve specific challenges or further project goals.
 That’s our goal- to provide you with professional guidance on new practices to solve your challenges.

 Project design is increasingly moving to 3D models.
-While 3D modeling has typically be used for large linear projects, like transportation, many projects with complex underground utility infrastructure can benefit from adding this three dimensional modeling to a SUE investigation.
+While 3D modeling has typically been used for large linear projects, like transportation, many projects with complex underground utility infrastructure can benefit from adding this three dimensional modeling to a SUE investigation.
 The resulting information provides the additional detail and visuals that help enable the project design team to better understand the horizontal and vertical conflicts with a proposed design, and address them early in the process.

 Building a 3D model starts with obtaining Quality Level B data in a 2D SUE drawing, and then adds depth information based on physical measurements, assumed depths and record information.
 As we introduce this information into the model, it’s important to understand and work closely with our clients to ensure the level of detail that is achieved matches the requirements of the project scope.
 Once the 3D SUE model is complete, it can be seamlessly referenced directly into any roadway, bridge, or other design file.